SIXwishlist/raspberry-pi-fusion/README.md

 - Bugs and error messages
 - Ideas and suggestions

 English language is supported in this forum.
 Otherwise you can translate the whole website with a quick tool, if German language is used.
+Join the forum to stay up-to-date and be informed about Pi Fusion.

 The forum of Pi Fusion can be found [here](https://electrodrome.net/forum/rpi-projekt-pi-fusion).
 ### @ Github